 My favorites are not generally your fancy restaurant dishes, but more your rustic, easier and yet truly delicious things real French people would enjoy.

-I think there are few families with younger kids who don’t have Italian food fairly regularly.
-Pasta and pizza are such childhood favorites for many.
+I think there are few families with young kids who don’t have Italian food fairly regularly.
+Pasta with arugula pesto or other sauces and various pizzas are regulars in our house, as I’m sure is common for others.

-But there is a lot more to Italian food than spaghetti and margarita pizzas.
-I’ve managed to enjoy a few regional specialties, and hunted down a few more, to enjoy alongside the more familiar favorites.
+But there is a lot more to Italian food than spaghetti and margherita pizzas.
+I’ve managed to enjoy a few regional specialties, and hunted down a few more, like Sicilian stuffed squid and pumpkin ravioli.
+I’d definitely recommend giving these a try along with more familiar favorites.

 There is one dish that is really at the middle of our love for Greek food – moussaka.
 My mum used to make it when I was young, and we had both that and a number of other dishes on trips to Greece and Cyprus both as I was growing up and more recently as an adult.

-As with Middle Eastern food, while there are always the odd things the kids don’t like, on the whole they love Greek food, as do we, so it regularly features on our menu.
+As with Middle Eastern food, while there are always the odd things the kids don’t like, on the whole they love Greek food, as do we, so it regularly features on our menu whether comforting dishes like youvetsi or more summery chicken gyros.

 Persian food is starting to see a huge gain in popularity, and I can absolutely understand why.
-It has some wonderful flavors, and while there are some similarities to Middle Eastern cuisine, there are also some unique dishes too.
+It has some wonderful flavors, and while there are some similarities to Middle Eastern cuisine, there are also some unique dishes too like Persian herb rice with fish (sabzi polw mahi) and Persian walnut cookies (nan e-gerdui).

 Unfortunately, it’s a region I haven’t visited but I have loved all of my exploring from my kitchen so far and I know there will be more.

 I’ve only been to the North African region a few times, but it’s an area that is a feast for the senses.
-Food is definitely a big part of that.
+Food is definitely a big part of that, with lots of wonderful flavors such as those in chermoula sauce to tagines.

 I know some people struggle with the spices in Southeast Asian and Indian food, but North African is predominantly about aromatic rather than heat-filled spice.
 There are so many delicious dishes to enjoy, too.